-The Organization has made an accounting policy election to use the risk-free rate as the discount rate if the rate implicit in the lease is not readily determinable for machinery and equipment.
-The risk-free rate is the rate of a zero coupon US Treasury instrument for the same period of time as the lease term.
+The Organization has made an accounting policy election to use the risk-free rate as the discount rate if the rate implicit in the lease is not readily determinable.
+The risk-free rate is the rate of a zero-coupon US Treasury instrument for the same period as the time of the lease term.